-A super easy, 10-minute caramel fudge that’s rich, creamy and full of white chocolate.
-It’s impossible to resist eating more than one piece!
+A super simple caramel fudge recipe that’s rich, creamy and full of white chocolate.
+It’s impossible to resist eating more than one piece.
+And the best part?
+It only takes 10 minutes to make!

 While most of the sweets in my kitchen usually come out of the oven, I can’t resist a creamy, rich piece of fudge.
 I may not be a professional like Willy Wonka, but luckily my friend Jessica from What Jessica Baked Next shared an easy Twix caramel fudge recipe that caught my eye, and my sweet tooth!